Zydak/Vulkan-Path-Tracer/TechnicalOverview.md

 The left image shows cornell box lit by a very bright env map, the image has 200k samples per pixel.
 Right image shows attept at denoising it.
 </p>

 So the only real solution to this problem (except for using better light transport algorithm) is just limiting the luminance of the environment map to limit variance.
-Here's an image with luminance limited to 500:

 <p align="center">
   <img src="./Gallery/materialShowcase/CausticsEliminated.png" alt="No Caustics" width="600" height="600" />